simono41/dotool/README.md

 ## Numen, Chat and Contact

-dotool was written for [Numen Voice Control](https://numenvoice.com) and you're very welcome to join the Matrix chat at [#numen:matrix.org](https://matrix.to/#/#numen:matrix.org).
+dotool was written for [Numen Voice Control](https://numenvoice.com) and you're welcome to join the Matrix chat at [#numen:matrix.org](https://matrix.to/#/#numen:matrix.org).

 You can also send questions, thoughts or patches by composing an email to